Smilja Mučibabić: Biography

-In autumn 1949 she became professor Higher Pedagogical School in Sarajevo.
+In autumn 1949 she became a professor at the Higher Pedagogical School in Sarajevo.
 She worked there until the founding of the Department of Biology at the Faculty of Philosophy in Sarajevo (1954).
 Then she was sent to the Zoological Institute of the Faculty of Natural Sciences and Mathematics in Belgrade.
 For two years she worked for the opening and launching of the newly established chair for biology in Sarajevo.

-She got a British Council scholarship to the University of Cambridge. for two years, She worked on a PhD doctoral dissertation in the protozoological ecology.
-Smilja Mučibabić was exceptionally allowed to defending doctoral thesis after two years.
+She got a British Council scholarship to the University of Cambridge.
+For two years, she worked on a PhD doctoral dissertation in protozoological ecology.
+Smilja Mučibabić was exceptionally allowed to defending a doctoral thesis after two years.